BHCSSD/20.1/README.md

 - rect()
 - random()

 They do stuff for us so we don't need to keep coding the same things over and over.
-Imagine having to code random() every time you needed it last year?
+Imagine having to code the logic for random() every time you needed it last year.

 As you start learning to work with functions, a general rule of thumb is to have a function only do 1 thing.
 - figure out the area of a square